 The main Villa of Pignano dates back to the 13th Century and lies in the heart of the estate overlooking the surrounding hillsides.

 Pignano is committed to sustainable agriculture and within the estate one can find organic kitchen gardens, livestock, beehives, olive groves and various crops growing in the fields.

 For more information about Pignano please visit borgo pignano.

-As a condition of the residency, artists may be asked to teach hotel guests to draw or paint for a 90 minute session.
-This only happens occasionally, and artists will never be asked to teach more than once a week.
+As a condition of the residency during the hotels season (April – October) artists may be asked to teach hotel guests to draw or paint for a 90 minute session, two mornings or afternoons a week.
+This only happens occasionally, and artists will never be asked to teach more than twice a week.
 Pignano will pay for the teaching directly and there is a stock of drawing and painting materials at Pignano for guests to use.